FelipeIzolan/tiny-streamer/README.md

 ## Development ⌨️
 I need test the voice-detector in another microphones (with my microphone it work correctly).\
-I will add key-bindings to change sprite-sheet speed and voice-detector frequency.
+I will add key-bindings to change sprite-sheet speed and voice-detector frequency.\
+Emojis!

 ## License 📜